-As Cleveland prepares to celebrate the upcoming Juneteenth holiday, it’s an opportunity to not only reflect on the important contributions of Black people to the city’s heritage and history, but how we can continue to work toward social justice for all.
+Every day is an opportunity to reflect on the important contributions of Black people to Cleveland's heritage and history but without losing sight of how we can continue to work toward social justice for all — during Black History Month, Juneteenth and beyond.

 Located within the Cleveland Cultural Gardens, architect Daniel Bickerstaff designed this space to convey the past, present and future of the African American community, as well as promote the education and interest of its culture and heritage.